Biomedical-Imaging-Group/CryoEM-Joint-Refinement/README.md

 ### User manual
 - Run `RunMe.m` to add the paths of all folders and required libraries.
-- Run `./experiments/main.m`.
+- Run `./experiments/main.m` or `./experiments/demo.m`.
 You can change the dataset and the parameters of the experiments.

-### Quick demo
-For a quick demo, we try two small volumes of size 44 x 44 x 44.
-In this demo experiment, we consider high SNR and use 200 projection images.

 ### Citation
 If you find this repositry helpful in your publications, please consider citing the following papers: